 Miss Tonika Jones

 When the students enter the classroom, they begin with a conversation reviewing basics by saying Spanish words that correspond to pictures, objects, or lists that are pointed to or by responding to questions.
-In first grade, this might include repeating the alphabet, colors, numbers, and classroom objects.
+In first and second grade, this might include repeating the alphabet, colors, numbers, and classroom objects.
 They also practice saying the date and describing the weather.

 The Total Physical Response approach helps students use motions to demonstrate the meanings of 10-20 action verbs.
 Tonika begins the lesson with worksheet activities that may include coloring, fill-in-the-blank, translating, or cutting and pasting.
 In addition, students enjoy related activities like painting, making posters, eating food, learning Spanish songs, making puppets, play “store,” dress-up, vocabulary bingo, and other games.